 The history of the autofocus

-However, although many take this feature for granted, autofocus was not incorporated in mass production until 1977 with the Konica C35 AF.
+However, although many take this feature for granted, autofocus was not incorporated into mass production until 1977 with the Konica C35 AF.
 Leica developed prototypes before, but manual focus was the norm until the leading players in the industry standardized the system.
 In 1978, the Polaroid SX-70 was the first single-lens reflex camera to feature autofocus.
 Still, this was in the 80s when the first SLR 35mm camera appeared (the Pentax ME-F).
-In that decade, Nikon, Canon and the rest of the brands switched to electronic mounts, allowing full communication between lens and body.
+In that decade, Nikon, Canon, and the rest of the brands switched to electronic mounts, allowing full communication between lens and body.

 2 AF systems